plone/documentation/docs/contributing/index.md

 This section describes how to make contributions to files in the `plone/documentation` repository only, and excludes `plone/volto/docs` files.

-1. From the project root directory, synch your local `6-dev` branch with its remote.
+1. From the project root directory, sync your local `6-dev` branch with its remote.
     You might need to resolve conflicts.

     ```shell